sebastiankirsch/how-to-publish-to-central/README.md

 > when automating the release later on, only one key will be available.

 #### Add missing information
+The Maven execution is probably still going to fail, since some information in the POM is missing.
+Sonatype requires you to provide
+* a project description
+* a project URL
+* a license
+* developers information
+* an SCM URL

 #### maven-release-plugin
 You can safely